urho3d/SLikeNet/readme.txt

 BSD license.
 License file(s): licenses/FindIrrlicht CMake License.txt

-7.2.11 (DependentExtension/Swig) arrays_csharp.i
-SWIG library file containing two approaches to marshalling arrays.
-Being a file located inside the Lib directory of the SWIG library, no particular license applies.
-The software is free to be used on any terms one wishes.
-Since the original file contains a license reference, we put the license note into the licenses-directory, nevertheless.
-License file(s): licenses/SWIG library files license.txt

-7.2.12 (Samples/nacl_sdk) httpd.py
+7.2.11 (Samples/nacl_sdk) httpd.py
 This file was taken from the Native Client SDK and is Copyright (c) 2012 The Chromium Authors.
 It is provided under the Modified BSD License.
 License file(s): licenses/nacl license.txt

-7.2.13 (Samples/Ogre3D related) FindOGRE.cmake, FindOIS.cmake, FindPkgMacros.cmake, PreprocessorUtils.cmake
+7.2.12 (Samples/Ogre3D related) FindOGRE.cmake, FindOIS.cmake, FindPkgMacros.cmake, PreprocessorUtils.cmake
 CMake modules to locate the corresponding libraries.
 The source files are part of OGRE (Object-oriented Graphics Rendering Engine) http://www.ogre3d.org/ .
 They are provided as public domain.

-7.2.14 (Samples/Ogre3D related) BspCollision.cpp
+7.2.13 (Samples/Ogre3D related) BspCollision.cpp
 This is a sample file to demonstrate integration into Ogre3D.
 The source file is part of OGRE (Object-oriented Graphics Rendering Engine) http://www.ogre3d.org/ and Copyright (c) 2000-2006 Torus Knot Software Ltd. It